RichardRamos1120/pvs/README-EMAIL-NOTIFICATIONS.md

 ### Email Template

-The email template is defined in the `index.js` file in the functions directory.
+The email template is defined in the `index.ts` (or `index.js`) file in the functions directory.
 You can customize the HTML template to match your department's branding or to include additional information.

 ### Risk Level Colors